Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: The Inversion Models

 For the generator, we want the predicted velocity map can not only fool the discriminator but also reveal the accurate information of geological structure.
 Therefore, the loss function is a combination of the adversarial loss and content loss.
 Consistent with Eq. \eqref{eq: disminator loss}, the adversarial loss is $-\underset{\Tilde{x}\sim\mathbb{P}_g}{\mathbb{E}}D(\Tilde{x})$.
-The content loss is set as a combination of mean absolute error (MAE) and mean square error (MSE).
-In our experiments, we observe that MSE loss is good at capturing the geological faults while MAE loss performs better on revealing the geological interfaces.
-Therefore, the loss function of generator is formulated as:
+The content loss is set as a combination of mean absolute error (mae) and mean square error (mse).
+In our experiments, we observe that mse loss is good at capturing the geological faults while mae loss performs better on revealing the geological interfaces.
+Therefore, the loss function of generator is formulated as

 where $w$ and $h$ are the width and height of the velocity map respectively, $v(\cdot)$ represents the real pixel value of the velocity map and $\Tilde{v}(\cdot)$ means the predicted pixel value. $\lambda_1$ and $\lambda_2$ are hyper-parameters to control the relative importance of the two loss term.
+In our experiments, we pick $\lambda_1$ and $\lambda_2$ by balancing mae and mse loss during the training process.
+The specific values of $\lambda_1$ and $\lambda_2$ are discussed in Section \ref{Exp: Training Details}.